XSS by including JavaScript in image metadata

 Metadata

-And after exporting to jpeg and uploading to the site, this code ran perfectly.
+After exporting to JPEG and uploading the modified image to the site, the code ran perfectly, confirming my suspicion.

 About the author